 - 1/2 cup golden raisins

-While the chicken is resting, boil the pasta.
-Remove 1 cup of boiling pasta water to soak golden raisins.
-Let the raisins soak for a few minutes while you get on with the sauce.
+- While the chicken is resting, boil the pasta.
+Remove 1 cup of boiling pasta water and set aside.
+Soak the golden raisins for a few minutes in the hot pasta water to plump up.

 - Remove celery from pan and discard.
 Remove garlic cloves from pan and set aside.
 Skim off some of the fat from the roasting pan by tipping it and letting the juices pool in the corner or side of the cast iron pan.
 Only skim off the clear fat, not the dark brown juices.
 Leave a few tablespoons of fat in the pan.

 - Sprinkle in the tablespoon of flour and whisk to combine.
 Add garlic cloves and break up with whisk.